Abhinavv9258/Django_For_Everybody/Course_1:Web Application Technologies and Django/Week2/Auto-grader: Installing Django.md

 ALLOWED_HOSTS = [ '*' ]

 ### Open web -> scroll down and make changes
+### add new web app -> click next -> select -> django -> python 3.9 -> next

-Source code: /home/drchuck/django_projects/mysite <br>
+Source code: /home/username/django_projects/mysite <br>
-Working directory: /home/drchuck/django_projects/mysite <br>
+Working directory: /home/username/django_projects/mysite <br>

-Virtualenv: /home/drchuck/.virtualenvs/django4 <br>
+Virtualenv: /home/username/.virtualenvs/django4 <br>

-### <p style="color:red;"> Replace drchuck with your account on PythonAnywhere.</p>
+### <p style="color:red;"> Replace username with your account on PythonAnywhere.</p>

+### Static files:  (Change URL)
+/static/ &emsp; -> &emsp; /home/20BCS9258/django_projects/mysite/static
+/media/	&emsp; -> &emsp; /home/20BCS9258/django_projects/mysite/media

+### now go to files and remove file as shown in below image.
-### Then edit the WGSI Configuration File and put the following code into it.
+### Then below directory edit the WGSI Configuration File and put the following code into it.
 Make sure to delete the existing content of the WGSI Configuration File file and completely replace it with the text below.
 This is slightly different from the sample in the PythonAnywhere tutorial.

 import os <br>
 import sys <br>